 In La Rioja, humidity probes were installed in two estates corresponding to two wineries, San Prudencio in Clavijo and Dinastia Vivanco in Tudelilla.
 In Clavijo, two vineyards are compared according to their position on slopes or terraces, while in Tudelilla, vineyards of different ages are compared.
-In both cases, a difference is also made between vineyards with or without grass (Tillage).
+The original idea, in both cases, was that a difference is also made between vineyards with or without grass (Tillage), however, in Tudelilla this difference can no longer be made as there has been an error in the management of the land and the vegetation cover has disappeared in all the vineyards.
+Thus, in Tudelilla only the different ages can be compared.